This is about how to rid yourself of a toxic employee or boss.

 And then something happens…

-There is a disconnect between what looked good on paper (and even in your heart and mind) and what is really happening day-to-day.
+There is a disconnect between what looked good on paper (and even in your head, heart and gut) and what is really happening day-to-day.

 “What the heck happened?” you ask yourself.